Logiqx/covid-stats/docs/nims-population/README.md

 ### Wrap Up

 NIMS should not be regarded as a population database.
-The PDS which feeds NIMS has explicitly stated that it is not a population database and contains a record for everyone who has ever been registered with the NHS, since 1991.
+The Personal Demographics Service (PDS) which feeds NIMS has explicitly stated that it is not a population database and contains a record for everyone who has ever been registered with the NHS, since 1991.
 The purpose of the PDS is primarily to identify patients, looking them up by name / address / postcode / dob, etc. It was never designed to be a population database but it does feed NIMS.

 NIMS contains demographic information for everyone known to the NHS, thought to be resident in England.
 NIMS receives daily updates from the PDS and will be subject to the same data quality issues as the PDS itself; e.g. duplicate NHS numbers, confused records, incorrect demographic data, incorrectly set death status and people who have emigrated but their departure is unknown to the NHS.

 It seems implausible that such a system could ever be more accurate than a census which is carefully designed to produce the most accurate data possible at a population level.
 The census 2021 response rate was higher than ever before, 97% (households and individuals) and the remaining 3% were imputed using proven statistical methods.
 How could it have missed a further 10% (4.6 million) of the adult population?
 Is there any actual evidence?

 The reason that the ONS population estimates were originally doubted was use of 2019 population estimates with 2021 vaccination data.
-There are no such discrepancies when using the 2021 population estimate, based on the census three months prior.
+There are no such discrepancies when using the 2021 mid-year population estimate, based on the census three months prior.
 Creating a linked dataset using the 2021 census also appears to have produced samples likely to be representative of the total census population and a good foundation for further analysis.

 There is a curious artefact in the NIMS data that appears to show higher vaccination rates for 18-24 year olds, compared to 25-29 and 30-34 years olds.
 Why is that?
 It's clearly not impossible that the 18-24 have higher vaccination rates but is it more likely / plausible that it is due to the NIMS denominator?